vimoutliner/vimoutliner/doc/vo_readme.txt

     ,,cp  Create a check box with percentage placeholder on all headings ,,cz  Compute completion for the tree below the current heading.
 <
-How do I use it?~
+How do I use it?

 Start with a simple example.

-Let's start with planning a small party; say a barbeque.
+Let's start planning a small party, say a barbeque.

-1. Make the initial outline
+1. Make the initial outline.
 >
     Barbeque
         Guests